 Your jams, jellies, chutneys, sauerkraut, rhubarb, some pickles, and relishes are all boiling water canned.

 Pressure canning requires specific equipment and is a must for low acid foods.
-Pressure canners are heavy duty kettles with lids that are clamped down or locked down.
+These canners are heavy duty kettles with lids that are clamped down or locked down.
 The lids have safety valves and a type of pressure gauge.
 Pressure canners come with either dial gauges or weighted gauges for measuring processing weights.
 Weighted gauges provide 5, 10, or 15 pounds of pressure when processing.
-Dial gauges need to be checked on occasion, which can be done at your local Extension office.
+Dial gauges need to be checked on occasion, and this can be done at your local Extension office.
 Pressure canning processing foods at a much higher temperature than boiling water processing.